UlricusR/iOS-EasyFPU/docs/videotutorials.en.md

 # Video Tutorials

+!!! note

+    The following video tutorials were recorded with an older version.
+The only real difference, however, is that the menu has moved from a side menu on the left side to the tabbed menu in the bottom.

 ## Tutorial No. 1: Products and Meals

 This tutorial explains how to add and maintain products in order to compose a meal from it.